 is all about cultivating urgency for change, having conversations and dialogue about the need for working differently, forming relationships, and building trust.

-- Trust may be low between community, government, service providers and other institutions, but there some sort of catalyst provides a focus or reason for people to come together to talk about the need for change and become aware of the problem.
+- Trust may be low between community, government, service providers and other institutions, but a catalyst provides a focus or reason for people to come together to talk about the need for change and become aware of the problem.

 - This catalyst, and the ‘space’ it opens up for people to come together, results in small pockets of people hoping that change is possible.

 - A local champion or voice is starting to emerge, and people are beginning to see the issue as urgent and important.

 - Different sectors are talking, but not yet with each other, about the need for collaboration and leadership.